 The Fellows Program encompasses 2.5 academic years, during which students complete 51 credit hours of graduate study.
 Students in each class take the same courses together as a cohort.
 The first year begins with a short residency in September and continues with three, 10-week sessions plus a mini-session ending in June.
 During the second year, the three 10-week sessions are followed by a mini-session, five weeks in length.
 The final phase of the program begins in August/September with the ten-day International Field Study and ends in February with a live case study and a retreat.

-Throughout the program, students participate in select Executive Seminars which complement and amplify program courses and offer a perspective on issues important to business executives.
+Throughout the program, students participate in select executive seminars which complement and amplify program courses and offer a perspective on issues important to business executives.
 Seminar topics and content are continuously revised to meet the changing needs of executives.
+Upon successful completion of the Fellows Program students are awarded a Master of Business Administration (MBA).